WJCT-Public-Media/WJCT-Newscast-Automator/README.md

 ### What's New

+* version 0.1 -  Set up cron to check every 5 minutes for new mp3.
+If mp3 is new, the post will be created.
+(This version is ready for pre-alpha testing.)
 * version 0.05 - Added cron job to automatically check for update every one minute (for testing).
 * version 0.04 - Added programmatically_create_post() and logic in WJCT_Latest_Newscast_widget_function() to check if newscast is new. programmatically_create_post() fires if newscast is new.
 * version 0.03 - Added get_option and update_option to store latest newscast update DateTime in WP Options table.
 * version 0.02 - Updated dashboard widget to show latest newscast update DateTime in local timezone.